danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## Establish Context Using Commit History

-When I'm working on a large feature that's grown over multiple commits, I'll give the AI a list of git commit SHAs that led to the current state.
+When I'm working on a large feature that's grown over multiple commits, I'll give the AI a list of git commit SHAs that led to the current state and ask it something like this:

-I don't ask it to summarize the commits mechanically.
-Instead, I ask something like:

 > Based on these commits, write a summary of your understanding of the system so far: what problem it's solving, how it's structured, and any constraints or patterns you notice.

-The distinction matters.

-I'm not looking for a changelog.
-I'm checking whether the AI has a *mental model* of the system that matches mine.
+I'm checking whether the AI has an accurate *mental model* of the system and specific feature area we'll be building in.

 ## Force the Thinking Into a Markdown Document